-The development of aquatic ecosystem restoration projects has been implemented throughout the Great Lakes Basin and, as a result, the methods are fairly developed and accepted.
-There is very little risk or uncertainty associated with this ecosystem restoration project, as planned excavation of the shoreline will create elevations that would not be supportive of phragmites, but would be to native emergent and riparian vegetation.
+The installation of lamprey barriers and the exercise of trapping operations have been implemented throughout the Great Lakes Basin and, as a result, the technologies are fairly developed.
+There is very little risk or uncertainty associated with the lamprey barrier and trap project.